 Salem Hills Golf Club in Northville was recently the recipient of the an award from the Detroit Free Press as one of the Top Ten Golf Courses in the Metro Detroit area.
 Golf Digest

 Places to Play has also has honored the facility with 3-1/2 stars out of five.
 My first impression of the clubhouse and property was that it was "squeaky clean".
 The Clubhouse

-features a pro shop and a comfortable dining area (serving lunch and dinner items), as well as a separate banquet/outing room with bar, that can accommodate 160 people.
+features a pro shop and a comfortable dining area, as well as a separate banquet/outing room with bar, that can accommodate 160 people.

 There is a grass range, large putting green and a short game area with practice bunker.
 The golf course was designed by Bruce and Jerry Matthews in 1963, on a terrain that is

 alternatively rolling and level.
 Though undulations appear, golfers will encounter mostly level lies on the well conditioned bent grass fairways.
 Water is in play three times on each

 nine, and there are 35 sand bunkers in total.

 Most of the green complexes feature large, mildly sloping putting surfaces that are often framed by bunkers on either side.
 Mounding is understated and generally speaking, there